himuracesar/Galaxian-Ophtalmologic/README.md

 Requirements
 --------------------------------------
 - Java 2 Standard Edition (J2SE) version 1.8 or later.
 - Dog Game Engine OpenGL 4 version.
-The static library is this repository.
+The static library is in this repository.